 Hoscheit played his first organized baseball with an American Legion team, the Neligh Antelopes.
 He graduated from Brunswick High School in 1939.
 The 5-foot-9, 190-pound Hoscheit was a natural catcher who also played both the infield and outfield.
 Known for his strong arm and defensive skills, he was also a good hitter with an instinctual knowledge of the game.

-In 1940 Hoscheit was the star catcher for Concordia, Kansas, in the Ban Johnson League, and drew the attention of New York Yankees scout Lou Maguolo, who signed him to his first professional contract.
+In 1940 Hoscheit was the star catcher for Concordia, Kansas, in the Ban Johnson League when he drew the attention of the New York Yankees, who signed him to his first professional contract.
 Starting the 1941 campaign with the Norfolk Yankees in the Class D Western League, Hoscheit hit .284 while catching and playing the outfield.
 Norfolk won the pennant and Hoscheit was named to the All-Star team.

 The next year, Hoscheit moved up a rung on the Yankees’ minor-league ladder to the Joplin Miners of the Class C Western League.
 On May 26, 1942 ,he married the former Helen Edwards in Joplin.
 That same night, the newlywed belted a grand slam in the bottom of the ninth to give the Miners a 9-8 victory.

 In November 1942, he joined the Army Air Corps and was stationed at Lincoln Airfield.
 While serving at Lincoln, he caught for the base’s baseball team.
 Discharged in January 1946.
 Hoscheit resumed his professional baseball career in 1947 with the Norfolk Tars in the Class B Piedmont League.
 After hitting .354 in 19 games, he was promoted to Binghamton (New York) in the Eastern League, where he finished out the season.